What is the Average Payout for a Dog Bite?

 Degree Of Personal Injury And Medical Costs

-Dog bite victims who suffer serious injuries end up receiving higher settlement amounts than those with minor cuts or scratches.
+Dog bite victims who suffer serious injuries can typically seek higher settlements than those with minor cuts or scratches.

 People can die from a dog bite or complications resulting from one.
 Infection rates are high, and you might suffer more than you expect after a bite.
 Without prompt treatment, a simple puncture wound may get infected and develop into sepsis, which can be life-threatening.

 The average hospital stay for a dog bite is longer than that for other injuries and can cost over $18,000.
-As a result, victims may receive a higher settlement amount for these injuries and all the losses associated with them.
+As a result, victims may acquire a higher settlement for these injuries and all the losses associated with them.

 The Dunbar dog bite scale categorizes dog bites into six levels.
-Generally, the higher you are on the scale, the greater the settlement you’ll get.
+Generally, the higher you are on the scale, the greater the settlement you can pursue.

 A level six attack ends in death for the victim, and euthanasia for the dog is virtually non-negotiable at this point.